Coolcate Logo

 Tribal Gaming

 Indian reservations are special territories located in U.S. states which are not governed by the laws of those states.
 The federally-granted territories have their own tribal governments which allow them to self-govern to a certain degree.
-Matters of infrastructure, education, and public health are overseen by the federal government, but most other decisions belong to each tribe.
+Matters of infrastructure, education, and public health are overseen by the federal government.
+But most other decisions belong to each tribe.

 The largest casino in the world (by gaming floor space) is a tribal casino.
 The WinStar World Casino in Oklahoma has over 600,000 square feet of gaming floor area.